bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Wednesday, the 14-day percent change in average new deaths was:
+As of Thursday, the 14-day percent change in average new deaths was:

 - -50% in Illinois
-- -29% in the United States
+- -30% in the United States
 - -26% worldwide

 <picture>